BrockThigpen/Employee-Directory/README.md

 - [License](#license)

 ### <a name="User-Story"></a>User Story
-AS A user
+As a user<Br/>
-I WANT to be able to view my entire employee directory at once SO THAT I have quick access to their information.
+I want to be able to view my entire employee directory at once<br/>
+So that I have quick access to their information.

 ### <a name="Use"></a>Overview
 This app gives the user the ability to view their employees information at a glance.